grails/.github/profile/readme.md

 Inactive Grails repositories have been archived and will remain under https://github.com/grails.

-Grails is currently incubating at Apache Software Foundation under the mentorship of the Apache Groovy project.
-More details: https://groovy.apache.org/wiki/grails-proposal.html.
+Grails has graduated to become a top level project at Apache Software Foundation.
+More details: https://grails.apache.org/blog/2025-10-07-apache-grails-graduation-top-level-project.html

 Additional Grails Plugins can be found under https://github.com/grails-plugins and https://github.com/gpc.